Phone: +64 9 921 9999 ext7732

 The National Centre of Mental Health Research, Information and Workforce Development (Te Pou).

-Board Member of West Auckland Mental Health Support Trust (Te Ata)
+Chairperson at the West Auckland Mental Health Support Trust (Te Ata)

 Programme Coordinator for the Allied Mental Health and Addictions New Entry to Specialist Practice Programme.

 Daniel's main areas of interest in research include the process of recovery from mental illness, mental health rehabilitation, occupational engagement and occupation and sensory based interventions in mental health practice.

 Current research project: The impact of multi-sensory interventions on the rates of seclusion and restraint in acute mental health units.

 - Sutton, D., Wilson, M., VanKessel, K., & Vanderpyl, J. (2013).
 Optimizing arousal to manage aggression: A pilot study of sensory modulation.
 International Journal of Mental Health Nursing 22, 500-511 doi: 10.1111/inm.12010.

 - Prebble, K., Diesfeld, K., Frey, R., Sutton, D., Honey, M., Vickery, R., . . .
 McKenna, B. (2013).
 The care manager's dilemma: Balancing human rights with risk management under the Intellectual Disability (Compulsory Care and Rehabilitation) Act 2003.
 Disability and Society, 28(1), 110-124.
 Retrieved from http://www.tandfonline.com.ezproxy.aut.ac.nz/doi/abs/10.1080/09687599.2012.695527

 - Sutton, D., Hocking, C., & Smythe, L. (2012).
 A phenomenological study of occupational engagement in recovery from mental illness.
 Canadian Journal of Occupational Therapy, 79(3), 142-150.